- TRY IT FREE TRY IT FREE

 This is the contents of a card from a Panasonic Camera for instance

-Now for this camera I know that the video files themselves are located within the Private folder, but if you are unsure you can open each in turn, media browser will show you the media files in each.
+Now for this camera, I know that the video files themselves are located within the Private folder, but if you are unsure you can open each in turn, the media browser will show you the media files in each.

 Simply select which clips you want to use and import them.